spuithori/svelte-ionic-app/README.md

 - unused styles warning - what is happening?
 - item sliding npt working (Item) - seems to work on ios??
 But not on browser (chrome w10)
 - Gestures: Need a timeout to get proper style value even though I am using onMount??
+- Modal is not working (via controller - dismiss handler fails)

 # Todo
 - Controller - implement Card modal